 When Microsoft released Windows 10, they ensured regular feature and security updates through Windows Automatic Updates.
-Besides, it is necessary to keep your Windows 10 updated with the latest features and security updates.
-Any alteration can cause Windows to stop updating drivers and bring more problems like unable to use the Microsoft store.
+Besides, it is necessary to keep your Windows 10 updated with the latest features and security patches.
+Any alteration to Windows Update can cause Windows to stop updating drivers and bring more problems like unable to use the Microsoft store.
 But wait, you know the risks and if it’s important for you to disable Windows 10 Updates (there are many reasons for that).
 You can not disable windows update directly within the Settings, so here are 5 ways to stop or disable Windows Update.
 Solving one problem at a time.

 - Save your internet bandwidth